 The Pacific Grove Police Department embraces the principles of “Community Policing.”
 Community policing is both a philosophy (a way of thinking) and an organizational strategy (a way to carry out the philosophy) that allows the police and the community to work closely together in creative ways to solve the problems of crime, illicit drugs, fear of crime, and neighborhood decay, and improve the overall quality of life in our community.
 The philosophy of community policing rests on the belief that citizens deserve input into the police process.
 This partnership between the police and the community they serve is at the heart of community policing.
 It also rests on the belief that solutions to today’s community problems demand freeing both people and the police to explore creative, new ways to address neighborhood concerns beyond traditional law enforcement.

 We are all very fortunate to either live or work in Pacific Grove.
 We have one of the lowest crime rates in Monterey County.
 Our natural beauty, our quality of life and the safety and security of our residents and guests are the paramount concern to the dedicated men and women of the Pacific Grove Police Department.
 We look forward to a close working relationship with you, and we are here to serve.

-Commander Rory Lakind reports directly to the Chief, serves as Acting Chief in her absence, and manages the Patrol Operations Division.
-The Division is comprised of Patrol, School Resources, Training, Traffic, Investigations, City Jail, Fleet, and the Citizens Academy.
-Commander Lakind started with the Pacific Grove Police Department in December 2014.
+Commander David Santos reports directly to the Chief and manages the Patrol Operations Division.
+The Division is comprised of Patrol, School Resources, and Investigations.
+Commander Santos started with the Pacific Grove Police Department in January 2021.